JetBrains/intellij-platform-plugin-template/README.md

 After using the template to create your blank project, the [Template Cleanup][file:template_cleanup.yml] workflow will be triggered to override or remove any template-specific configurations, such as the plugin name, current changelog, etc.
 Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].

+The most convenient way for getting your new project from GitHub is the <kbd>Get from VCS</kbd> action available on the Welcome Screen, where you can filter your GitHub  repository by its name.

+![Get from Verion Control][file:get-from-version-control]

+The next step, after opening your project in IntelliJ IDEA, is to set the proper <kbd>SDK</kbd> to Java in version `17` within the [Project Structure settings][docs:project-strucure-settings].

+![Project Structure — SDK][file:project-structure-sdk.png]

 For the last step, you have to manually review the configuration variables described in the [`gradle.properties`][file:gradle.properties] file and *optionally* move sources from the *com.github.username.repository* package to the one that works best for you.
 Then you can get to work implementing your ideas.